lawrencekjang/lawrencekjang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a [5th Year Master's in Machine Learning Student](https://www.ml.cmu.edu/academics/5th-year-ms.html) at Carnegie Mellon University.
-I am interested in instilling common-sense reasoning in multimodal agents.
+I am interested in instilling human capabilities and common-sense reasoning in multimodal agents.

 At CMU, I have been grateful to collaborate with [Prof. Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/), [Prof. Daniel Fried](https://dpfried.github.io/), and [Prof. Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef/).
 I also completed my undergraduate degree from CMU in Statistics and Machine Learning.
 I have done internships at Microsoft Research, the Chicago Cubs, and the MLB Commissioner's Office.